 - Application of the CBA Map and guidelines ensures that we maintain nature's valuable ecosystems services for sustainable economic and social development (Refer Section 3 and Section 4). - Land management activities that improve biodiversity include, for example: - Alien plant clearing programmes.
 These initiatives not only provide employment and training opportunities, but increase river flow and therefore water supplies to communities. - Protecting and restoring wetlands and rivers by retaining the natural indigenous vegetation that borders and supports these systems. - Protecting and improving the water quality of rivers and associated wetlands.
-The Olifants River has been referred to as one of the most polluted rivers in southern Africa (CSIR, 2012). - Refer to Section 4.4. for the land use management guidelines.
+The Olifants River has been referred to as one of the most polluted rivers in southern Africa (CSIR, Biodiversity should be viewed as the 2012).

 Biodiversity should be viewed as the cornerstone of sustainable development.
 Both natural and social capital provides the input for economic capital.
 The ability of nature to manage the waste generated by economic activity (e.g. pollution) has a major effect on economic success.
 If we fail to recognize the challenge of separating economic growth and poverty eradication from rising levels of natural resource-use and waste, we will undermine economic growth and poverty eradication.

-Continued inequality and a declining resource base requires that we go beyond thinking in terms of trade-offs and the 'triple bottom line'3.
+Continued inequality and a declining resource base requires that we go beyond thinking in terms of trade-offs and the

+'triple bottom line'3.